unlight/asmt-javascript-questions/README.md

 - Can you tell some negative parts of using SOLID principles?
 - Which ESLint plugins do you use on your projects?
 Why these?
 - What are the differences between code quality and product quality?
-- What is your checklist when you are doing codereview?
+- What is your checklist when you are doing code review?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?